SecurityTokenStandard/EIP-Spec/eip/eip-x.md

 The token holder can provide the caller with signed data to authorise the custody limit being amended, and anyone (e.g. the custodian) can then call this function to update the custody limit.

 `increaseCustodyLimitOf` must throw if unsuccessful.
-The sum of `_amount` and `totalCustodyLimit` MUST NOT be greater than the token holders balance The event `CustodyLimitChanged` MUST be emitted if the custody limit is successfully changed.
+The sum of `_amount` and `totalCustodyLimit` MUST NOT be greater than the token holders balance.
+The event `CustodyLimitChanged` MUST be emitted if the custody limit is successfully changed.

 ``` solidity
 function increaseCustodyLimitOf(address _tokenHolder, address _custodian, uint256 _amount, uint256 _nonce, bytes _sig) external;